洪 強 H U N G K e u n g

 就此我便創作了一系列以簡體字和繁體字的互動媒體作品，目的透過兩個互動影像去令參與者親身感受一種模棱兩可的香港人身份特徵！作品是在上海外灘三號的沪申畫廊展出。一方面，我們以身位中國人為榮，另一方面，我們又似乎很不滿在中國發生的一些事情。一種愛之深，恨之切的感情油燃紙上，也正是這互動作品想帶出的情懷。之後，我那互動數碼中文字也影響到我另外的 [道生一 ] 系列 ( Dao Gives Birth to One) 的創作方向，就是想把中國哲學裡 的“道” 和宇宙萬物的關係，以數碼互動媒體去演繹一次。內容有涉及中國長卷軸畫的時空慨念，亦有賞試探討畫紙空間的留白和數碼虛擬空間上的白色慨念相互關係，成績可能未必完全美滿，但凡此種種，令我這代在數碼世界的新(又是舊)人纇， 在努力地迎接未來時，也重新審視自己的文化及成長過程，是如何重要及不可分割地影響著自己的創作方向和思維方式。這體驗其實看似老生常談，但如要運用在媒體藝術創上， 必態還也是要戰戰兢兢地一步走著，一步看著。!

 Autumn 2006: I created a series of interactive media works featuring both Simplified and Traditional Chinese characters.
-The purpose of the work is to enable participants to experience an ambiguous identity of Hong Kong people through two interactive images.
+The purpose of the work is to enable participants to experience an ambiguous identity of Hong Kong people through two interactive images in real time.
 The work was displayed in a gallery in Shanghai Bund.
 I was proud to be a Chinese but I was not happy about certain things in China.
 Love well, whip well – this is exactly the core value of the work that I wanted to brought to the audience.

 Afterwards, my interactive Chinese characters influenced another series of my work – Dao Gives Birth to One.
 The purpose of this set of works is to displaced by interactive media about “Dao” in Chinese philosophy and its relationship with the Universe.
 In included the sense of time and space in Chinese scrolls.
 Contents included the sense of time and space in Chinese scroll. it also included discussion of the interaction of vacant space on paper-based art work and the idea of white in digital virtual space.
 The results may not be completely satisfactory, but all these may make my generation, who live in the digital world, re-examine that our culture and growth process, is so indispensably influencing our creative direction and thinking process.
 This experience may seem like a cliché, but using it in the creation of media art, we would have to wait and see.